FredHutch/bash-workbench/README.md

 ### Home Folder

-The environment of each user is managed by updating the contents of the folder `$HOME/._dataset_manager/`.
-By setting the root of the environment in this folder, every user of a multi-tenant system can use the DM to manage their own unique collection of datasets.
+The environment of each user is managed by updating the contents of the folder `$HOME/._dataset_workbench/`.
+By setting the root of the environment in this folder, every user of a multi-tenant system can use the DW to manage their own unique collection of datasets.

 The home folder contains: